microsoft/FluidFramework/docs/content/docs/_index.md

 ## How Fluid works

-From the start, Fluid was designed to deliver collaborative experiences with blazing performance.
+Fluid was designed to deliver collaborative experiences with blazing performance.
 To achieve this goal, the team kept the server logic as simple and light-weight as possible.
-This approach helped ensure virtually instant syncing across clients.
-It also came with the added benefit of very low server costs.
+This approach helped ensure virtually instant syncing across clients with very low server costs.

 To keep the server simple, each Fluid client is responsible for its own state.
-In order to ensure that all clients arrive at the same state, the server sequences data operations and Fluid ensures that clients are running the same code.
+While previous systems keep a source of truth on the server, the Fluid service is responsible for taking in data operations, sequencing the operations, and returning the sequenced operations to the clients.
 Each client is able to use that sequence to independently and accurately produce the current state regardless of the order it receives operations.

 Here is a typical flow...

 - Client code changes data locally
 - Fluid runtime sends that change to the Fluid server
-- Fluid server orders that operation and broadcasts it to all clients
+- Fluid server sequences that operation and broadcasts it to all clients
 - Fluid runtime incorporates that operation into local data and raises a "valueChanged" event
 - Client code handles that event (updates view, runs business logic)